-Object-Oriented modeling is utilized to analyze complex problems into smaller, more manageable components, objects, that can be easily created with objectoriented technologies.
-Students will explore the principles of object-orientation and utilize Unified Modeling Language (UML) to define objects, their behaviors, and relationships to other objects.
-The student will investigate approaches to object-oriented development and the relationship to implementation in such technologies as Java.
-Pre-requisite: IS 317.
-3:0:3
+Object-Oriented modeling is utilized to decompose complex problems into

-IS 361 Data Management Concepts This course provides an overview of data management concepts.
+IS 361 Data Management Concepts

+This course provides an overview of data management concepts.
 This course will explore the enterprise perspective of managing data needs of an organization.
-This includes data integrity, database models, and integration of database, security, and database administration issues.
+This includes data integrity, database models, and integration of databases, security, and database administration issues.
 The student will be introduced to query processing within a database environment.
-Pre-requisite: CS 219.
-3:0:3 IS 362 Applied Database Management This course builds on the Data Management Concepts course and focuses on the creation, administration and use of databases.
+Prerequisite: CS 219.
+3:0:3

+IS 362 Applied Database Management

+This course builds on the Data Management Concepts course and focuses on the creation, administration and use of databases.
 This course assumes a knowledge of database system concepts.
 The student will be introduced to application program development in a database environment with emphasis on setting up, modifying, and querying a database.
-Pre-requisite: IS 361.
-3:0:3 IS 450 Systems Analysis Senior Seminar This is a capstone course in which seniors exhibit skills and knowledge gained in the analysis and design of an information systems solution.
+Prerequisite: IS 361.
+3:0:3

+IS 450 Systems Analysis Senior Seminar

+This is a capstone course in which seniors exhibit skills and knowledge gained in the analysis and design of an information systems solution.
 Students will apply best practices in solving an organizational problem with technology.
 Such concepts include: problem solving, methodology, project management, and use of related tools.
-Pre-requisite: IS 317.
-3:0:3 IS 470 Security and Risk Management Explore the threats and risks present in organizations due to the pervasive use of technology.
+Prerequisite: IS 317.
+3:0:3

+IS 470 Security and Risk Management

+Explore the threats and risks present in organizations due to the pervasive use of technology.
 Learn risk evaluation techniques and identify security and control techniques used to minimizing threats and risk to the organization.
 Computer and information security topics emphasized include threat techniques, protective techniques, risk analysis, contingency planning, password techniques, encryption, network protocol and intercept devices.
+Prerequisite: CS 365.
+3:0:3